zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 *onCreate()* to access the counter class field (`cleveland.counter` and `columbus.counter`), we typically use the class name to access a class field (`WeatherData.counter`).

-In the previous example, we also created a new method in the *MainActivity()* class named *addText()*.
-This method combines the steps of appending text to a StringBuilder and adding a line separator so we don't have to repeatedly add the line separator ourselves.

 An **instance field** stores an attribute associated with an object where each instance of a class maintains a separate value.
 The syntax for the declaration